Persis Drell: Recognition

 Drell is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the German National Academy of Sciences Leopoldina, and a fellow of the American Physical Society and a fellow of the American Association for the Advancement of Science (AAAS).
 She has been the recipient of a Guggenheim Fellowship and a National Science Foundation Presidential Young Investigator Award.

 Personal life

-Drell is married to a physicist.
+Drell is married to accelerator physicist Jim Welch.
+They met in a chamber group at Cornell University.
 The couple has three children.